laisacaz/brand-group-crud/README.md

 # Brand and group search and insert
-### This is my first project using Nuxt and Vue.js
+### This is my first project using Nuxt and Vue.js.
+We have two screens to search and register brand and groups classification for products.
 ## Build Setup

 ```bash